[for PDF click here]

 - In the wilderness Satan offered rewards to Jesus if He would bow down and worship him (Luke 4:7).

 - Here, the Jews wanted the Christians to bow down to their traditions.
 However, Jesus said that they will bow at the feet of those saints at the end.
 This has profound future implications.
 At the end there will be those claiming to be His who try to force a non-Biblical “tradition” on God’s people.
-Finally those apostates will see that they were wrong.
+Finally those apostates will see that they were wrong and bow to truth – but too late.

 Christ promises in this mini-prophecy that the saints will be at last acknowledged and vindicated – even by their oppressors!
 In turn, God’s character will be vindicated!